shahinnezam/github-androidstudio-intro/README.md

 ## Git Demo Using Git Bash/ Android Studio Terminal

 1. Creating new repo and initial commit.
 The flow for using git starts with creating a directory (folder).
 The cycle as changes are made is `add` and `commit`.
-Small chunks as you go.
+Record your changes in small chunks as you go.

    * Configure your git
      * `git config --global user.email "youremail"`